 72 AdvisorBSPOPHybridTestsIpc

 IPC indicates number of instructions executed by CPU per clock cycle.
 The higher the value the better the CPU performance.
-It is computed as a ration of PAPI_TOT_INS and PAPI_TOT_CYC for useful (user) work.
+It is computed as the ratio of total instructions in user code to total cycles spent in user code.